 The Basic Structure of NPB's Registration System

 NPB's player registration system consists of a two-tier structure: roster registration and active player registration.
-Roster registration sets the upper limit of players a team can hold, currently capped at 70 per team.
-Active player registration (the so-called bench roster) defines the players who can actually participate in games, currently set at 29 (13 pitchers, 16 position players) as the standard.
+Roster registration sets the upper limit of players a team can hold, capped at 70 per team as of 2024.
+Active player registration (the so-called bench roster) defines the players who can actually participate in games, set at 29 as of 2024 (13 pitchers, 16 position players) as the standard.
 This two-tier structure is a rational mechanism separating team player holdings from game operations, but the numbers have evolved over time.
 The roster registration limit is directly connected to team management scale and player development policies, with expansion meaning increased personnel costs.
 The active player registration limit directly affects tactical breadth in games, particularly having significant impact on pitcher deployment.

 Historical Evolution of Bench Roster Sizes